KillingSpark/zstd-rs/Readme.md

 For an example see the src/bin/zstd.rs file.
 Basically you can decode the frame until either a given block count has been decoded or the decodebuffer has reached a certain size.
 Then you can collect no longer needed bytes from the buffer and do something with them, discard them and resume decoding the frame in a loop until the frame has been decoded completely.

-# What you might notice

-I already have done a decoder for zstd in golang. [here](https://github.com/KillingSpark/sparkzstd).
-This was a first try and it turned out very inperformant.
-I could have tried to rewrite it to use less allocations while decoding etc etc but that seemed dull (and unnecessary since klauspost has done a way better golang implementation that additionally can compress data [here](https://github.com/klauspost/compress/tree/master/zstd))

-## Why another one

-Well I wanted to show myself that I am actually able to learn from my mistakes.
-This implementation should be way more performant since I from the get go focussed on reusing allocated space instead of reallocating all the decoding tables etc.

-Also this time I did most of the work without looking at the original source nor the [educational decoder](https://github.com/facebook/zstd/tree/dev/doc/educational_decoder).
-So it is somewhat uninfluenced by those.
-(But I carried over some memories from the golang implementation).
-I used it to understand the huffman-decoding process and the process of how to exactly distribute baseline/num_bits in the fse tables on which the documentation is somewhat ambiguous.
-After having written most of the code I used my golang implementation for debugging purposes (known 'good' results of the different steps).

-## Known bugs:

-currently none